There’s a common stereotype that making good money as an artist is nearly impossible.

 If you take a closer look, you’ll probably find that your neighborhood offers opportunities for making some money with art.
 Even better if you have an attractive niche like astrophotography, calligraphy or street photography.

 Some ideas on how you can contribute to the social life of your community while gaining experience and earning money:

 - Offer painting (or whatever your specialty is) classes or one-day workshops to adults, kids or high-schoolers in your local community center

 - Organize an exhibition alone or invite other artists to participate

 - Offer short, interactive art workshops for corporate events and parties

-- Organize “plein air” painting workshops in the nature
+- Organize “plain air” painting workshops in nature

 Teaching online courses can be a better option for reaching a wider audience.
 However, tutoring several people at the same time will be much more difficult online than face-to-face.